RedisLabs/redislabs-docs/content/modules/redisgears/python/install.md

 1. Added nodes to the cluster TODO link

-1. Install RedisGears and the JVM plugin TODO link to installation instructions
+1. Install RedisGears and the Python plugin TODO link to installation instructions

 ## Enable RedisGears for a database

+TODO this section needs to focus on python

 1. From the Redis Enterprise admin console's **databases** page, select the **Add** button to create a new database: